Finding Your Nevada Inner Beast

 Is there anything more American than a wild horse?
 Nah, didn’t think so.
 For decades, the wild horse—more specifically, the mustang—has been a boldface symbol of the entire American West, swiftly summing up what it means to be wild and free.
 And guess what?
 You can see herds upon herds of wild horses just about anywhere in Nevada, considering about 50% of the entire nation’s wild horse population resides in the Silver State.
 And honestly, with Nevada being the ultimate untamed state, I couldn’t imagine any better a stomping ground for this steed.

 There’s a bit of a debate surrounding the whole notion of “wild,” but in most circumstances is used to describe a free-roaming herd of feral horses, like the mustang.
 When you really start to split hairs here, the word “feral” means that the now-untamed animal has descended from a domesticated version of itself.
 But were these horses once a truly wild, native species to the United States?
 Mmmm, no. Actually, the Spanish reintroduced the horse to the Americas in the late 15th century, some of which escaped and formed feral herds.
-IMO, I think this detail makes Nevada’s wild horses that much cooler.
+We this detail makes Nevada’s wild horses that much cooler.
 Because who really cares if they had domesticated ancestors or not—they’re running around all untamed and free today.
 Totally majestic in every sense of the word.

 One particularly well-known herd of Nevada wild horses is the Virginia Range Herd, which is protected, along with all the other wild horses in the state.
 The Virginia Range Herd is usually ranging widely somewhere between Virginia City, south Reno, Washoe Valley, Carson Valley, Dayton, Silver Springs and Fernley.
-BUT, I triple dog dare you to travel through Nevada and try to avoid seeing a wild horse… they’re everywhere!
+BUT, we triple dog dare you to travel through Nevada and try to avoid seeing a wild horse… they’re everywhere!
 And, if you visit Nevada and find yourself troubled at the thought of departing the Silver State the state without one, you can always adopt one of your very own.

 The American West feels a whole heck of a lot wilder in Nevada for some reason—maybe due in some part to the presence of wild horses or the state’s mantra “Dont Fence Me In” or both.
 Nevada really is a bit of an untamed state—just the way we like it.
-So, no matter how you cut it, consider us to be all in. #DFMI
+So, no matter how you cut it, consider us to be all in.

 Of all the wildlife mentioned on this list, there’s something about the Nevada Desert Bighorn Sheep that seems to have this ancient, pre-Ice-Age sorta vibe going on.
 Maybe because out of most of the other animals on this lineup, the desert bighorn sheep has managed to survive in some of the bleakest conditions for the longest periods of times.
 Get this: they’re such resilient creatures that they are able to live in super hot and extremely cold climates, and can go an astonishingly long time with little or no water.
-That, and they can even lose up to 30% of their total body weight and stilllllll survive.
+That, and they can even lose up to 30% of their total body weight and still survive.
 They are such extreme masters at managing off the bare minimum that the very act of outlasting predators in crazy conditions counts as an official survival mechanism.
 Incredible, right?

 There is quite a variety of bighorn sheep in the world, but the Desert Bighorn Sheep is the main subspecies you’ll find throughout Nevada, doubling as the official Nevada State Animal.
 The Desert Bighorn is a subspecies of Bighorn Sheep that are native to the deserts of the southwestern United States and northwestern Mexico, but the largest concentration are found in the Mojave Desert, which sprawls into southern Nevada.
 Your chances of seeing a Desert Bighorn on your southern Nevada jaunt is pretty high, but it wasn’t always that way.
 We’re actually still on the rebound, compared to the millions of bighorns that used to roam the country.
 By the 1920s, the Desert Bighorn population had dwindled to less than 10,000 and, if you can believe it, got even worse by the 1990s, plummeting to less than 300 in existence.
 The problem?
 Disease, hunting, and drastic habitat change.
 But there’s good news: the population count is on the mend, thanks to the hard work and watchful eye of animal conservationists.

 These herbivores are undoubtedly impressive creatures in many ways, but the minute it really goes zero to a hundred is when you see them nimbly climb a sheer vertical rock wall.
 Despite being super stocky, they’re not just exceedingly agile creatures, oh no. The secret is in their hooves—their conclave elastic hooves, to be exact—which allow them to quickly scale Nevada’s rocky terrain.
 Plus, they’ve got extraordinary eyesight compared to most other wild animals, which helps them spot their mountain lion, coyote, and bobcat predators, before calling on their crazy climbing ability to escape.
-Don’t think I forgot the horns, either.
-The wild thing about their horns is that they’re basically just like our fingernails—nearly the same material—except wayyyyy more thick and elaborate.
+Don’t think we forgot the horns, either.
+The wild thing about their horns is that they’re basically just like our fingernails—nearly the same material—except way more thick and elaborate.
 Changes the way you think about it, right?
 Rams most definitely compete for dominance (and for ewes) by having head butting competitions.
 The intensity here?
 They charge each other at 30 miles an hour, and the clashing of their horns can be heard as far as a mile away.

 Valley of Fire, Sloan Canyon and Walker Lake are primetime places to spot these babes.
-[Don’t forget to look up!
-They’ll assuredly be clinging to the rocks above you.]
+(Don’t forget to look up!
+They’ll assuredly be clinging to the rocks above you.)
 And for a landscape as extreme as the Desert Bighorn itself, most definitely head for the Alta-Toquima wilderness.
 An area known for its extreme alpine conditions, it also boasts the largest known population of bighorns at such high altitudes, meaning you can spend the weekend spotting Bighorns, and Basque arborglyphs in the canyon of Nevada’s fourth tallest peak.

 One of the smartest and most adaptable creatures you’ll find in Nevada is the endlessly savvy Coyote.
 Dan Flores describes the Coyote howl as the “original National Anthem,” and as yet another tried and true badge of the American West, it is something that couldn’t resonate more with me.
 The Coyote is a deeply rooted character of American folklore— a brave and heroic against-all-odds kind of character that I downright adore.
 American Indian stories credit Coyote for bringing the element of fire to humanity, releasing bison [a major source of food and materials] into the world, and thought so highly of Coyote that they deemed him the ultimate companion to the creator.
 The Coyote was such a hero in their eyes that he was linked to the morning star.
 So wait… the bringer of heat and food, the brightest beacon in the sky, and their higher being’s best friend?
-I’m seeing eye-to-eye with all this folklore, but the thing I can’t quite wrap my brain around is this: how did the Coyote become such a menacing character?
+We’re seeing eye-to-eye with all this folklore, but the thing I can’t quite wrap my brain around is this: how did the Coyote become such a menacing character?

 You’ve got the European colonization of America to thank for that one, friends.
 Yep, it was the early Anglo explorers who villainized the coyote, slandering him as a cowardly and an untrustworthy threat.
 The bummer part is that Coyotes are very much still perceived as a nuisance, when they’re basically just wild, resilient dogs who can live among us (or not, up to them) without any legit difficulty.

-Coyotes are found in almost all states [most places in Nevada are no exception] and are a member of the dog family.
+Coyotes are found in almost all states (most places in Nevada are no exception) and are a member of the dog family.
 It’s easy to spot them when traveling through Nevada’s basin and range; just look for their light grayish coat, sharp pointed ears and nose, and long bushy tail.
 They look like actual dogs.
 It’s a common mistake to confuse the Coyote with wolves, but if you know what you’re looking for it’s a total night and day difference.
 While the Coyote and wolves are in the same family, wolves are straight-up larger in size and have a much darker gray coat.
 That, and wolves have basically disappeared from America altogether, with such a low population count that it’s crazy-uncommon to actually see one, especially in Nevada.
 When wolves were over-hunted and dropped off the radar, the coyote population boomed.
 For that reason, the Coyote is currently an unprotected species.
 Coyote or wolf, fear not.
 There have been less than 5 recorded cases in North America resulting in an actual death to humans.

 Coyotes have comfortably redefined resiliency, as they have not only survived human-driven decimation, but thrived in the midst of all human activity.
 They’ve totally rolled with the punches, adapting to a variety of scenarios—both metro and rural—and will take what they can get in terms of diet, settling for rabbits and other rodents, insects, plants and flowers.
 Compared to lots of other animals, the Coyote takes breeding seriously, usually hosting an annual litter of 3-9 pups.
 Despite a reputation for rolling solo, they often run in a pack, which is typically centered around a reproductive female, and are territorial and aggressive only when breeding because they’re protecting their den, duh.